Iljaaa/machete/README.md

 Another PHP validation library

 Written for PHP 7.4.
-Not tested on version 8, but he must be fine
+Not tested on version 8, but it must be fine

 !
 Machete don't applies any prefilters on yore data and modified it.